-The AEL largest corporate bond exposure is to European Investment Bank, making up of 3.6% of the investment portfolio.
-Other large bond exposures are to Telenor ASA, HSBC Finance Corp, Daimer AG and ABN Amro Bank NV.
+The AEL largest corporate bond exposure is to National Australia Bank Ltd, making up of 3.0% of the investment portfolio.
+Other large bond exposures are to Bank of Montreal, Bank of Nova Scotia, European Investment Bank and Skandinaviska Enskilda Banken AB.